 Yard waste pickup starts in April of every year and ends in November.
 Yard waste should be placed in a 35-gallon container or Kraft paper yard waste bag not weighing more than 50 pounds with a yard waste sticker.
 It must be marked as "Yard Waste."
 Bundles of sticks must not exceed 2 feet in diameter or 4 feet in length.
 A yard waste sticker must be attached to each bundle.
 Yard waste stickers may be purchased from Village Hall, Jewel-Osco and the Clarendon Hills Hardware store.
 Residents have the option of a yard waste toter, see rates above.

 Village of Clarendon Hills residents can participate in organic composting.
 Please see this flyer for additional information.

 Leaf Pick Up

 Starting October 1st through the end of November, leaf pick-up in appropriate yard waste bags will be picked up without any stickers.

-Electronics are not allowed in Illinois Landfills.
-Go to the County recycling page for an up-to-date list on electronics recycling programs.
+Electronics (including laptop computers, dvd players and mobile phones) are not allowed in Illinois Landfills.
+DuPage County offers sites to recycle electronics for all DuPage residents.
+Visit their County recycling page for an up-to-date list on electronics recycling programs.

-Hazardous Waste is handled region-wide by the City of Naperville.
-Click here for information on their program.
+Hazardous Waste (including aerosol cans, batteries and thermostats) is handled region-wide by the City of Naperville.
+Please click on the link for more information.